larroyo1/shopify_project/README.md

 ## Getting Started

-If you need to setup your enviornment with Rails, click [here](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos) for a great guide.
+If you need to setup your enviornment with Rails, click [here](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos)

 1. Clone this repo to your local enviornment
 2. Enter the root directory of this project